SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Initial Benchmarking Experiments

 \subsection{Performance of Baseline Models of ASVspoof 2019}

-We conduct several groups of experiments to evaluate the performance of existing baseline models of LA task in ASVspoof 2019.
+We conduct several groups of experiments to evaluate the performance of baseline models of \blackf{the} LA task in ASVspoof 2019.

-In the first group of experiments, we want to know whether the manipulated utterances can be detected effectively by the baseline models of ASVspoof.
-We report the results of the detection models trained using the training set of LA dataset in ASVspoof 2019.
+In the first group of experiments, we want to know whether the manipulated utterances can be detected effectively by the baseline models of ASVspoof 2019.
+We report the results of the baseline models trained using the training set of LA dataset in ASVspoof 2019.
 The results are reported on seen and unseen test sets of our SceneFake dataset.
 We also compare the results to that on test set of LA dataset and seen and unseen test sets of noisy LA dataset.
 The results are listed in Table~\ref{tab:la-train}.
-The results show that all the detection models obtain the best performance on the test set of LA dataset.
-They achieves worse performance on test sets of noisy LA dataset.
-Futhermore, their performance on three test sets of SceneFake dataset degrade significantly.
-The average EERs of the models on the three test sets of our SceneFake dataset are absolutely higher than that on the test sets of LA dataset by up to 51.71\%.
-The results on the unseen test set of noisy LA are better than that on the seen test set.
+The results show that all the detection models obtain the best performance on the test set of LA dataset \blackf{and achieve} worse performance on test sets of noisy LA dataset.
+Futhermore, their performance on \blackf{two test sets} of SceneFake dataset \blackf{degrades} significantly.
+The average \blackf{EER and t-DCF of the models on the two test sets} of our SceneFake dataset are absolutely higher than that on the test sets of LA dataset by up to \blackf{51.71\% and 0.872.} The results on the unseen test set of noisy LA are better than that on the seen test set.
 This is because that there are only four kinds of scenes contained in the unseen test set but six kinds of scenes involved in the seen test set.
-The results on the unseen test sets of SceneFake dataset are better than that on the seen test set.
+The results on the unseen test sets of the SceneFake dataset are better than that on the seen test set.